Himanshu-Kr19/BookMySesssion/README.md

 ## 1. Speaker Profile Setup
 **Endpoint:** `POST /setup-profile`
 **Description:**
 This endpoint allows a speaker to set up or update their profile, including their expertise and price per session.
-It also creates default time slots for the speaker from 9 AM to 4 PM in IST.
+It also creates default time slots for the speaker from 9 AM to 4 PM in IST.It also takes the JWT token through the header which is used to check the role of the user.

 ### Request Body:
 ```json